India increases fuel taxes in a bid to shore up revenue

 The national hike translates to a 4.8% increase in diesel prices, and a 4.3% hike in petrol prices in India’s capital New Delhi, compared with Friday’s prices.
 Fuel prices are not uniform across the country due to variable state taxes.

-Petrol was sold at 70 rupees a liter, while diesel was sold at 62.74 a liter on March 13, according to state-run retailer Indian Oil Corp’s website.
+Petrol was sold at 70 rupees a litre, while diesel was sold at 62.74 a litre on March 13, according to state-run retailer Indian Oil Corp’s website.

 Reporting by Sudarshan Varadhan and Aftab Ahmed; Editing by Michael Perry